Equidistribution of partial coverings from closed geodesics: Equidistribution

 with $d\mu$ the hyperbolic measure as defined in (\ref{eq:hyperbolic}).
 We begin by considering the compact case where the proof is straightforward given the above. \begin{proof}[Proof of Theorem \ref{thm:main}, compact case] Assume that $\Gamma$ is co-compact and let $\Psi\in \mathcal{A}(\Gamma,0)$ be a smooth function on $X_\Gamma$.
 Then by Lemma \ref{lem:antiderivcpt} there exists $\Phi\in \mathcal{A}(\Gamma,2)$ such that

 By Lemma \ref{lem:Stokes} above, we see that

 Note that the integrals over $\CC_{i}(\FF)$ are independent of $n$.
 Recall from eq. (\ref{eq:DF}) that we can write the cohomology class $\omega_{i}(\FF)$ as a sum of holomorphic and anti-holomorphic $1$-forms: $(\Im z)f_i(z)\tfrac{dz}{\Im z}+\overline{(\Im z)g_i(z)\tfrac{dz}{\Im z}}$ where $(\Im z)f_i$, resp. $\overline{(\Im z)g_i}$, is a weight $2$, resp. $-2$, automorphic form for $\Gamma$.
-So by Lemma \ref{lem:weight2} the integrals over $\Cc_n$ in eq. (\ref{eq:afterstoke}) are exactly the measure $\sum_{\CC\in \Cc_n}\mu_{\Cc}$ applied to test functions on the unit tangent bundle of weight $2$.
+So by Lemma \ref{lem:weight2} the integrals over $\Cc_n$ in eq. (\ref{eq:afterstoke}) are exactly the measure $\sum_{\CC\in \Cc_n}\mu_{\CC}$ applied to test functions on the unit tangent bundle of weight $2$.
 Also recall from eq. (\ref{eq:kneq0}) that test functions of non-zero weight are orthogonal to the constant function.
 Now the assumption that $(\Cc_n)_{n\geq 1}$ equidistribute in the unit tangent bundle $\Gamma\backslash G$ applied to the test functions $\Phi, (\Im z)f_i, (\Im z)\overline{g_i}$ combined with the lower bound on the volume from Proposition \ref{prop:vol} yields:

-which finishes the proof.
-Finally, we remark that if the equidistribution (\ref{eq:equidigeodesics}) holds with an effective error-term then the above argument yields effective equidistribution as well. \end{proof} In the non-compact case, special care has to be given to the behavior at the cusp.
-This is ensured by the non-espace of mass as given in Proposition \ref{prop:nonescape} and the use of Poincar\'{e} series. \begin{proof}[Proof of Theorem \ref{thm:main}, non-compact case] We may assume that $\Gamma$ has a cusp at $\infty$ of width $1$.
+which finishes the proof in view of Lemma \ref{lem:Zelditch}.
+Finally, we remark that if the equidistribution (\ref{eq:equidigeodesics}) holds with an effective error-term then the above argument yields effective equidistribution with the same rate. \end{proof} In the non-compact case, special care has to be given to the behavior at the cusp.
+This is ensured by the non-escape of mass as given in Proposition \ref{prop:nonescape} and the use of Poincar\'{e} series. \begin{proof}[Proof of Theorem \ref{thm:main}, non-compact case] We may assume that $\Gamma$ has a cusp at $\infty$ of width $1$.
 Consider first the case $\Psi\in C_c^\infty(Y_\Gamma)$ with $\langle \Psi,1\rangle=0$.
 By Lemma \ref{lem:Poincare} we can express $\Psi$ as a sum of Poincar\'{e} series orthogonal to the constant function $1$ converging in the uniform norm.
 Thus by a standard approximation argument we are reduced to proving

 for $m\in \Z$ and $\psi\in C_c^\infty(\R_{>0})$ (fixed) with $\langle P_{m}(\cdot| \psi),1\rangle=0$.
 By conjugation we may assume that $m\geq 0$.
 Lemma \ref{lem:ODE} now yields:

 with $\varphi:\R_{>0}\rightarrow \C$ rapidly decaying at $0$ and $\infty$, which in turn by Lemma \ref{lem:Stokes} equals